michelemangiacotti/ngProjectReact/README.md

 A simple todo list with react frontend and express backend for call a simple api using Ng Extensible Dev Tools for Monorepos, very very cool!

+In this simple project:

+-Built a full stack application using React and Express -Shared code between the frontend and the backend -Created a UI library
+-Used Nx dep graph capabilities to only retest and rebuild what is affected

 ## Generate an application

 Run `nx g @nrwl/react:app my-app` to generate an application.